What if You Could Know Your Mild Cognitive Impairment Would Not Progress?

 "It was puzzling to be able to predict long term stability based on simple neuropsychological tests" referred Dina Silva, co-funder of the CCC.

-*Press Release by IOS Press: Disabled World makes no warranties or representations in connection therewith.
+(i)This information is from an external source (IOS Press).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.

 Help Spread Disability AwarenessConnect with Us on Social Media